 What do I need to get on the course?

-- BTEC National Diploma in a relevant science subject with minimum MMP overall.
+- BTEC National or Extended Diploma in a relevant science subject with MMM or above

-- GCSE passes at grade C or above in Maths or Physics, one other science subject, English Language or Literature, and any two other subjects.
+- GCSE passes at grade C or above in Maths or Physics, one other science subject, English Language or Literature, and any two other subjects are required.

 Applicants who do not meet these entry criteria will be considered based on equivalent qualifications, previous experience, a College assessment and an applicant interview.